jggatter/Notes/vim.md

 `0`: Jump to the beginning of a line
 `^`: Jump to the first non-blank character of a line `$`: Jump to the end of a line
+`%`: Go between next pair of opening/closing braces within the line

 `gg`: Go to the first line of the file
 `G`: Go to last line of the file
 `42G`: Go to line 42 in the file
-`-42G`: Go the the 42nd to last line in the file
+`-42G`: Go the the 42nd to last line in the file `\`0`: Go to the position where Vim last exited

 `gd`: Go to definition of a variable, class, function, etc.
 `gD`: Go to global definition